-COM208U • Native Americans and the Media
+COM208U • Native Americans and the Media (occasionally interim) 3 credits

 Analysis of media portrayals of Native Americans.
 Emphasis on Native American cultures and voices, mainstream portrayals of Native Americans through a variety of media, and social and media critical tools for examining media mainstream images of minority groups.
 Prerequisite: GES130 (may be taken concurrently) or GES244 (may be taken concurrently).